Local Characteristic Decomposition of Equilibrium Variables for Hyperbolic Systems of Balance Laws: Numerical Examples

 In this example, we study the convergence of the solutions computed by Schemes 1--3 towards the steady flow over a hump.
 We consider the continuous bottom topography given by

 and the initial and boundary data that correspond to a subcritical flow:

-with the boundary conditions for $h$ at $x=0$ and $q$ at $x=25$ set to be free.
+with the boundary conditions for $h$ at $x=0$ and $q$ at $x=25$ set to be homogeneous Neumann.

-We compute the numerical solutions until the final time $t=500$ on the computational domain $[0,25]$ covered by a uniform mesh with $\dx=1/4$.
-The obtained numerical solutions ($h+Z$, $q$, and $E$) are plotted in Figure \ref{fig21}.
-One can clearly see that the WB Schemes 1 and 2 converge to the constant $q$ and $E$, whereas the non-WB Scheme 3 generates oscillations, whose size is proportional to the size of the local truncation error.
+We compute the numerical solutions until the final time $t=500$ on the computational domain $[0,25]$ covered by a uniform mesh with $\dx=1/4$ together with the reference solution computed by Scheme 1 on a much finer mesh with $\dx=1/80$.
+The obtained numerical solutions $h+Z$, $q$, and ${\cal E}-I_\hf$ (note that we subtract $I_\hf$ from $\cal E$ to obtain the quantity, which is supposed to be constant disregarding what values of $\widehat x$ were used in the evaluation of ${\cal E}_j$) are plotted in Figure \ref{fig21}.
+One can clearly see that the WB Schemes 1 and 2 converge to the constant $q$ and ${\cal E}$, whereas the non-WB Scheme 3 generates spurious oscillations.

 We then test the ability of the studied schemes to capture the propagation of a small perturbation of the obtained moving-water equilibria.
 To this end, we denote the obtained steady states by $h_{\rm eq}(x)$ and $q_{\rm eq}(x)$ (notice that each scheme has its own discrete equilibrium), and then consider the following initial data: